 Fox, D., 2007.
 Understanding garden visitors: the affordances of a leisure environment.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: